awesomeeng/zephjs/docs/FAQ.md

 #### How does the `bundle` command work?

 The `bundle` command is used to turn a ZephJS project spread across multiple files into a single cohessive JavaScript file for distribution or production systems.
 It does this by parsing your ZephJS defininition JavaScript and using [Rollup](https://rollupjs.org/guide) to merge it all together.
 Additionally any `html()`, `css()` or resource reference (`image()`, `font()`, etc) that references a file has that file contents inlined into the JavaScript.
 This means all the details necessary to distribute your component or component library gets bundled up into a single file.

+#### I get a Windows Scripting Host error when I use the `zeph` command.
+Am I doing something wrong?

+This problem only occurs in Windows OS based machines and only if you are executing the `zeph` command in a directory that contains the `Zeph.js` file.
+This occurs because at some point you indicated that the default behavior for JavaScript files in your Windows system should be to execute them via Windows Scripting Host.
+Fortunately, there is an easy fix.

+If you edit the `PATHEXT` environment variable and remove the `.js` portion of it, this will resolve the problem.
+You may need to restart any open shells after doing this edit.

+(To edit this environment variable go to Start > Type "Environment" > Select "Edit the System Environment Variables" > Click the "Environment Variables" button")